github/training-kit/paths/windows/01a-installing-git.md

 sidebar:
   nav: "windows"
 main-content: |
   Installing Git on your Windows computer is relatively straightforward.
 You can either download Git from git-scm or install the GUI Git platform built with :heart: by GitHub, GitHub Desktop.
-Once you have downloaded either installation option,

   - [git-scm](https://git-scm.com/downloads)
      - [git-scm Windows Install Guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)